Adelicia Acklen

-Adelicia Hayes Franklin Acklen Cheatham (March 15, 1817 – May 4, 1887), best known as Adelicia Acklen, became the wealthiest woman in Tennessee and a plantation owner in her own right after the 1846 death of her first husband, Isaac Franklin.
-As a successful slave trader, he had used his wealth to purchase numerous plantations, lands, and slaves in Tennessee and Louisiana.
-Acklen later in 1880 sold four contiguous plantations in Louisiana as one property.
+Adelicia Hayes Franklin Acklen Cheatham (March 15, 1817 – May 4, 1887) was an American planter and slave trader.
+She became the wealthiest woman in Tennessee and a plantation owner in her own right after the 1846 death of her first husband, Isaac Franklin.
+As a successful slave trader, she had used his wealth to purchase numerous plantations, lands, and slaves in Tennessee and Louisiana.

+In 1880 Acklen sold four contiguous plantations in Louisiana as one property.
 These have formed the grounds of the Louisiana State Penitentiary (also known as "Angola" after one of the plantations) since 1901.

 When married to her second husband, Joseph Alexander Smith Acklen, Adelicia Acklen built the Belmont Mansion in Nashville, Tennessee.
-She sold the property in 1887; it was converted for use as a college campus.
+She sold the property in 1887; it was converted for use as a girls' school and later junior college campus.
 It is now operated as a museum at the center of what is now known as Belmont University.

 Early life

-Adelicia Hayes was born on March 15, 1817, in Nashville, Tennessee.
-Her parents were Northerners: her father was Oliver Bliss Hayes (1783–1858), a lawyer and later Presbyterian minister from South Hadley, Massachusetts.
-He was related to Rutherford B. Hayes (1822–1893), the 19th President of the United States from 1877 to 1881.
-Her mother was Sarah Clements (Hightower) Hayes (1795–1871).
-They lived at Rokeby.
+Adelicia Hayes was born in Nashville, Tennessee.
+Her parents were Northerners: her father was Oliver Bliss Hayes, a lawyer and later Presbyterian minister from South Hadley, Massachusetts.
+He was related to Rutherford B. Hayes, the 19th President of the United States from 1877 to 1881.
+Her mother was Sarah Clements (Hightower) Hayes.
+They lived at Rokeby in Nashville, now the name of a neighborhood.

 Adult life

-In 1839, at age 22, Hayes married Isaac Franklin (1789–1846), a 50-year-old slave trader and planter.
+In 1839, at age 22, Hayes married Isaac Franklin, a wealthy, prominent 50-year-old slave trader and planter.
 He started fully concentrating on his plantations by 1841, mostly in Louisiana.
-The couple had four children together: Victoria (1840–1846), Adelicia (1842–1846), Julius Caesar (1844–1844) and Emma Franklin (1844–1855), none of whom survived childhood.
+The couple had four children together: Victoria (1840–1846), Adelicia (1842–1846), Julius Caesar (1844–1844), and Emma Franklin (1844–1855), none of whom survived early childhood.